centreon/centreon/centreon-gorgone/docs/modules/centreon/nodes.md

-# Pollers
+# Nodes

 ## Description

 This module aims to automatically register Poller servers as Gorgone targets, in opposition to the [register](../core/register.md) module.

-For now, targets will only be registered as SSH targets.
+For now, targets can be registered as SSH targets or ZMQ targets.

 ## Configuration